 - Short-acting: Usually taken about 30 minutes before a meal to cover the blood glucose elevation from eating.
 This type of insulin is used with longer-acting insulin.

 - Intermediate-acting: Covers the blood glucose elevations when rapid-acting insulins stop working.
 This type of insulin is often combined with rapid- or short-acting insulin and is usually taken twice a day.

 - Long-acting: This type of insulin is often combined, when needed, with rapid- or short-acting insulin.
 It lowers blood glucose levels when rapid-acting insulins stop working.
 It is taken once or twice a day.

-Patient Teaching for Insulin Administration & Management...
+Patient Recall Items for Insulin Administration & Management...